ShweiSTAT/spMosaic/README.md

 # spMosaic
-spMosaic is a Python method for integrating multi-sample spatial transcriptomics data and identifying biologically meaningful spatial domains.
+spMosaic is a deep learning model implemented in Python for integrating multi-sample spatial transcriptomics data and identifying biologically meaningful spatial domains.
 It can jointly analyze samples regardless of whether they are collected from the same donor or from different donors.

 ## Overview
 The spMosaic pipeline consists of two stages.